 - A MOOC is a Massive Open Online Course.
 MOOCs are college level courses taught online by colleges, universities, and other institutions of higher learning to thousands of students across the world at the same time.
-For a more in-depth scholarly look at MOOCs, including an analysis of their effectiveness, click here [pdf].

 - MOOCs are usually free.
 Some MOOCs are presented as video lectures, while others might be interactive websites filled with multimedia.

 - Some MOOCs provide certifications or college credit for classes.
 Please check with your school or employer if you have questions about whether they will accept credits or certifications from a MOOC.

 - Most MOOC classes focus on STEM courses, but offerings from the humanities are also available.
 A list of classes currently offered can be found in this directory or by visiting a MOOC provider’s website, below.

 List of Online College Courses

 - Coursera: This for-profit MOOC provider has partnered with approximately 98 of the top Ivy League and research universities.
 Coursera offers classes from Yale, Cal Tech, Duke, Brown, and Rutgers.
 Coursera offers both free and paid classes, some of which may be available for college credit.

 - EdX: A non-profit MOOC founded by MIT and Harvard that has partnered with over 40 leading universities including UC Berkley, Colgate, and Cornell.